-Shiba Inu Exercise Needs: Activity & Fitness Guide
+Shiba Inu exercise & Fitness Guide

 How much exercise does a Shiba Inu need?
 Activity recommendations for this medium moderate-energy non-sporting breed.

-The Shiba Inu needs 30–60 minutes of exercise daily.
+Daily exercise daily.
 Moderate daily exercise keeps your Shiba Inu healthy and mentally satisfied.

 Health Predisposition Summary: Shiba Inus show higher-than-average incidence of allergies, luxating patella, hip dysplasia based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.